-I understand that by virtue of my participation and/or enrollment in the following Course(s): (note all ) at Brescia University, I agree to adhere to the following:

-1. Dress professionally, according to staff dress code requirements for the school district of building in which I will be attending;

-- 2. Follow ALL guidelines and expectations set by the school systems and/or administration during the Coronavirus pandemic; - 3.
-Communicate with school staff in a professional manner; - 4.
-Maintain a professional (teacher/student) relationship with all P-12 students with whom I come in contact; - 5.
+(note all on and/or enrollment in the following Course(s):) at Brescia University, I agree to adhere to the following: 1.
+Dress professionally, according to staff dress code requirements for the school district of building in which I will be attending; 2.
+Follow ALL guidelines and expectati administration during the Coronaviru 3.
+Communicate with school staff in a p professional manner; 4.
+Maintain a professional (teacher/student) relationship with all P-12 students with whom I come in contact; 5.
 Recognize that I may have access to oral information and records, whether by paper copy or computer files, which contain individually identifiable information/confidential academic records on P-12 students, the disclosure of which is prohibited by the Family Education Rights and Privacy Act of 1974 (FERPA) and KRS 160.700 et seq. and that such disclosure could subject me to penalties imposed by law.
-I further acknowledge that I fully understand that the disclosure by me of this information to any unauthorized person could subject me to disciplinary action imposed by Brescia University, School of Education; and - 6.
-Should circumstances change prior to application to Clinical Practice, report any changes that may be reflected on a background check to the Chair of the School of Education immediately.
+I further acknowledge that I fully understand that the disclosure by me of this information to any unauthorized person could subject me to disciplinary action imposed by Brescia University, School of Education; and 6.
+Should circumstances change prior to application to Clinical Practice, report any changes that may be reflected on a background check to the Chair of the School of Education immediately. ead and agree with the policies and procedures ducation's Field Experience Handbook .
+Print (Candidate's Name Candidate Signature Date Semester/Year